Google Search Console vs Google Analytics: What’s the Difference

 How Google Analytics Helps Your Business?

 Let's say you notice visitors coming to your online clothing store in LA, but many leave quickly without buying anything.
 Google Analytics shows clearly which pages visitors leave quickly.
-It might show your checkout page loads slowly or is confusing.
+It might show that your checkout page loads slowly or is confusing.
 Knowing this, you can quickly fix these problems, so visitors stay longer and buy more.

 This is exactly why Google Analytics is helpful - it clearly shows what's working and what's not, allowing you to improve your website easily.